 There are so many things to do in Rotorua.
 Rotorua has got to be one of the most popular places to visit in New Zealand - and for good reason!
-Known for its active geothermal landscape, exciting outdoor adventures, and warm Māori culture, Rotorua really is a NZ ‘must see’.
+Known for its active geothermal landscape, exciting outdoor adventures, and Māori culture, Rotorua really is a NZ ‘must see’.
 Take all the opportunities you can to explore the amazing city in the heart of the North Island.

 Exploring Rotorua’s Great Outdoors